 There are several reasons why a veggie diet is so good for skin.
-By cutting out meat, dairy and processed foods your saturated fat intake will fall but you still need some fats – good fats!
+By cutting out meat, dairy and processed foods, your saturated fat intake will fall but you will still need some fats – good fats!
 Nuts (walnuts in particular), seeds (especially flax seed and hemp seed), soya beans and oils provide these ‘good’ fats and are excellent foods to make your skin glow.

 Vitamin C is essential for the production of collagen, the major component of connective tissue.
 Collagen acts as a scaffold, providing the structure and support to stop skin from sagging and wrinkling.
-It also protects against dry skin and helps prevent lines, wrinkles and spider veins and at the same time helps wounds to heal and fights infection.
+It also protects against dry skin and helps prevent lines, wrinkles and spider veins, and at the same time helps wounds to heal and fights infection.

-Antioxidants (vitamins A, C and E and selenium) work together to help protect skin and combat the signs of aging.
+Antioxidants (vitamins A, C and E, and selenium) work together to help protect skin and combat the signs of aging.
 The most colourful and bright vegetables and fruits tend to contain the highest quantities.
-Fortified margarines and spreads are good sources of essential fatty acids and vitamin A. Eat whole grains, seeds and nuts for zinc, dried fruits, pulses, nuts and seeds for iron and whole grains, bananas and nuts for selenium.
+Fortified margarines and spreads are good sources of essential fatty acids and vitamin A. Eat whole grains, seeds and nuts for zinc, dried fruits, pulses, nuts and seeds for iron, and whole grains, bananas and nuts for selenium.